Taschi120/locale-aware-unzip/README.md

+# Download

+You can find the latest download here: https://github.com/Taschi120/locale-aware-unzip/releases

+# About

 This program allows you to extract ZIP archives which have been created on computers with a different system locale than the one on your machine (e. g. if the archive was created on a Japanese Windows installation, and your Windows installation is set to English).
 If any file within the archive has a file name which includes non-ASCII characters